oduwsdl/Reconstructive/README.md

 Reconstructive.updateRewriter(customRewriter);
 ```

-*NOTE: Currently, no rewriting is implemented in the default `rewrite()` function, but overriding with a custom implementation is still possible.*

 ### Custom Banner

 Reconstructive has a built-in private `createBanner()` function that creates a banner markup using [Web Components](https://www.webcomponents.org/).